| Copyright | (c) The University of Glasgow 2009 |

 To achieve this, we use kind polymorphism: lifted types have kind

-and unlifted ones have kind TYPE Unlifted
+TYPE Lifted and unlifted ones have kind TYPE Unlifted.
+Levity

-is a synonym for TYPE Lifted
+is the kind of Lifted and Unlifted. * is a synonym for TYPE Lifted

-is a synonym for TYPE Unlifted
+and # is a synonym for TYPE Unlifted.

 data Constraint Source